aws-samples/hpc-applications/README.md

 ## HPC application Benchmarks
 In addition to application best practices, this repo will include some HPC application benchmarks.
 For all the included applications, we've run some benchmarks using public datasets.
 We'll publish our data and some charts to show the performance and scalability you should be aiming to achieve.

+### Contribute your own benchmark results
+Every application ships a small, self-contained recorder at `apps/<App>/dynamodb/record-benchmark.sh` that captures one benchmark run into a shared **AI-Powered HPC** dataset used to train a model that predicts HPC performance on AWS.
+If you run these best practices on your own cluster, you can contribute your results to help improve those predictions.
+The recorders are self-contained and safe by default (they always write a local JSON record and only write to the database when you have access).
+See **[apps/BENCHMARK-RECORDERS.md](apps/BENCHMARK-RECORDERS.md)** for usage, parameters, the contribution workflow, and how to add the recorder to your `.sbatch`.

 ## AWS HPC products and services being used
  * [AWS ParallelCluster](https://aws.amazon.com/hpc/parallelcluster/) and its [Documentation](https://docs.aws.amazon.com/parallelcluster/latest/ug/what-is-aws-parallelcluster.html)
  * [AWS Parallel Computing Service (PCS)](https://aws.amazon.com/pcs/) and its [Documentation](https://docs.aws.amazon.com/pcs/latest/userguide/what-is.html)